dbwebb-se/javascript1/bin/README.md

 -------------------

+v1.0.14 (2014-09-30)

+* Added publish to all kmoms.
+* Support for testing game in python
+* Added inspect for python kmom05.

 v1.0.13 (2014-09-30)

 * Fixed issue #7 to publish a students kmom on the web - as part of inspect.